^

 Risk factors for pyelonephritis

-Among the risk factors the most significant for the development of pyelonephritis are:
+Among the risk factors, the most significant for the development of pyelonephritis are:

-• refluxes at various levels (vesicoureteral, ureteral-pelvic);
+• reflux at various levels (vesicoureteral, ureteropelvic);

-• dysfunction of the bladder ("neurogenic bladder");
+• bladder dysfunction ("neurogenic bladder");

 • urinary tract tumors;